Tom Basden

 Thomas William Basden (born 30 November 1980) is an English actor, writer, comedian, and musician.
 He is best known for co-creating and starring in Plebs, which won the Royal Television Society award for Best Scripted Comedy in 2014.
 He was nominated for Best Newcomer at the 2007 Edinburgh Comedy Awards and is a member of the sketch group Cowards.
 He co-wrote and starred in the 2025 film The Ballad of Wallis Island.

 Education

-Basden was born in Sutton, Greater London.
-He was educated at King's College School, a private school for boys in Wimbledon in South-West London, where he was in the same year as fellow actors Khalid Abdalla and Ben Barnes; followed by Pembroke College, Cambridge.
+Thomas William Basden was born in Sutton, Greater London.
+He was educated at King's College School, in Wimbledon in South-West London, where he was in the same year as fellow actors Khalid Abdalla and Ben Barnes; followed by Pembroke College, Cambridge.
 He was vice president of Cambridge Footlights and his contemporaries included Stefan Golaszewski, Sarah Solemani, Tim Key (who pretended to be studying for a Ph.D at Cambridge to be part of a Footlights production) and Dan Stevens.